Snow-Gremlin/PetiteParser/PetiteParser/PetiteParser/Documentation/Tokenizer.md

 ### Transition Range

 This is a state transition on a range.
-All characters between and including the start and stop characters (by unicode value).
+All characters between and including the start and stop characters (by Unicode value).

 ```Plain
 (State): '0'..'9' => (Next);